 Why it works

-- Lower risk of undercharging -- you are never locked into a price that turns out to be too low.
+- You are never stuck behind a fixed price that turns out to be too low once you open things up.

 Where it gets risky